Merkzadok/Merkzadok/README.md

 ## 🚀 What I'm Working On

-- 🔭 Building a [your project name] using [Next.js, Supabase, etc.]
+- 🔭 Building a Buy me Cofee using Next.js
-- 📦 Contributing to open-source at [mention org or repo if any]
 - 📚 Deep-diving into system design and architecture patterns

 ---